toxinu/ubik/docs/toolbelt/packager.rst

     # Edit your control.py
     vim control.py

+I heavily advise you to every time set ``--prefix`` option at ``/usr/local/ubik`` for your ``./configure`` process in order to provide clean package.
+If you give package with custom prefix, links will be broken on user system.
+You can find examples belove.

 The ``build`` operation will run ``build`` method in ``control.py``.
 It's recommended that this method must just work in ``source`` directory.

 After that, the ``package`` method must do the ``installation``, ``source`` to ``build``.
+It's important to understand that ubik will recursivly copy every files in ``build`` to Ubik packages root.

 ::